tluck/TD-demo/README.md

 ## Install and Setup

-You will nedd tools for CSV and JSON file conversion
+You will nead tools for CSV and JSON file conversion
 ```sh
  gem install orderedhash
  gem install csv2json